ycrc/ycrc.github.io/docs/data/external.md

 #### UCSC Hub

-To set up the UCSC Hub, follow their [directions](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp) to set up the appropriate file heirarchy on your static website, using the transfer tool.
+To set up the UCSC Hub, follow their [directions](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp) to set up the appropriate file hierarchy on your static website, using the transfer tool.

 ### Web-based Application